RetroPie/mame4all-pi/readme.txt

 sudo apt-get --purge remove pulseaudio
 }}}

+Additionally some TVs have problems with mono sound through HDMI, to fix this try setting the "force_stereo" to "yes" in mame.cfg.

 If you're getting a black screen when running in Console mode with Composite output, try removing/commenting out the "overscan_" parameters from "/boot/config.txt" as follows (using disable_overscan doesn't appear to fix it):
 {{{